michelleconville/drizzle-and-shade/README.md

 ### Colour Scheme

 The color palette for this project was kept as simple as possible to maintain the contrast between the background and the foreground.
+These are vibrant colors that I think offset each other really and work together.

 ![colour pallette](docs/readme_screenshots/drizzle-and-shade-colours.png)